WinVector/sigr/extras/UtilityExample.md

 ![](UtilityExample_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

-In the abstract, we think we want to use a threshold of at least 0.87 or so to get decent precision (above 75%).
-This would only recover us at most 25% of the actual positives.
-Is that good enough for our business needs?
-This can be hard to tell, as the business needs are likely in dollars, rather than in false positives/false negatives, and so on.
+For the sake of efficiency, we’d like to reduce the number of unsuccessful calls as much as possible, which implies we’d like a decision policy with high precision.
+The best precision we can get with this model occurs at a threshold of around 0.034 or 0.035 or so, and at that point the recall is quite low.
+Is that classifier good enough for our business needs?
+This can be hard to tell, as the business needs are likely in dollars, rather than in false positive/false negatives, and so on.

 ## Picking a threshold based on model *utility*